Halo Smart Labs has gone out of business in July 2018, CNET reported. The company no longer manufactures or supports the Halo+ smart alarm.

-That’s why Halo, a smart smoke detector with the emergency chops to operate when the grid goes down, was one of the smarter smart-home devices to appear at the 2016 Kitchen and Bath Industry Show in Las Vegas.
-It includes redundant features that will let it keep ticking long after your smartphone and laptop will be dead.
+That’s why Halo+, a smart smoke detector with the emergency chops to operate when the grid went down, was one of the smarter smart home devices to appear at the 2016 Kitchen and Bath Industry Show in Las Vegas.
+It included redundant features that would let it keep ticking long after your smartphone and laptop died.

-Halo already had a successful Indiegogo run in 2015 and it appeared at CES 2016, but at KBIS 2016, we had a chance to take a closer look and discover a few new details.
+Halo had a successful Indiegogo run in 2015 and it appeared at CES 2016.
+At KBIS 2016, we had a chance to take a closer look and discover a few new details.

-Yes, fundamentally it’s just a smoke detector and carbon monoxide detector, but it takes a much more sophisticated approach to those functions than the squawking hellion you probably own now.
-Using both photo-electric and ionization smoke alarms, plus heat, humidity, and carbon monoxide detectors, the Halo can tell a life-threatening blaze from a botched bagel toasting job.
-Is the photo-electric sensor tripping, but there’s no carbon monoxide or heat?
+Yes, fundamentally it was just a smoke detector and carbon monoxide detector, but it took a much more sophisticated approach to those functions than the squawking hellion most people probably owned at the time.
+Using both photoelectric and ionization smoke alarms, plus heat, humidity, and carbon monoxide detectors, the Halo could tell a life-threatening blaze from a botched bagel toasting job.
+Was the photo-electric sensor tripping, but there was no carbon monoxide or heat?
 Somebody probably just wandered away from the toaster.
-It will send a smartphone alert so you can fish the charred remains out of the toaster with chopsticks or a fork, but not wake up your entire apartment complex.
+It would send a smartphone alert so you could fish the charred remains out of the toaster with chopsticks or a fork, but not wake up your entire apartment complex.

-For detecting smoke and carbon monoxide, the Halo has a 10-year battery.
-For its more advanced features, it must be wired into power, but a rechargeable battery kicks in when the grid goes down and offers a solid week of continued functionality.
+For detecting smoke and carbon monoxide, the Halo had a 10-year battery.
+For its more advanced features, it needed to be wired into power, but a rechargeable battery kicked in when the grid went down and offered a solid week of continued functionality.

-If you happen to live in a tornado-prone area, the Halo+ has an even more unique feature: It forecasts local tornadoes, and does so on its own.
-The distinct, rapid pressure drop before a tornado lets the Halo know when a nearby twister is imminent, so you can get down to your shelter regardless of whether or not local forecasters have pinpointed it in your neighborhood.
+If you happened to live in a tornado-prone area, the Halo+ had an even more unique feature: It forecasted local tornadoes.
+The distinct, rapid pressure drop before a tornado let the Halo know when a nearby twister was imminent, so you could get down to your shelter regardless of whether or not local forecasters had pinpointed it in your neighborhood.

-Like the Nest Protect, the Halo also works as a smart-home hub, so it can send alerts to you when you’re not home.
-Right now, the Halo works with the ZigBee, Iris, and iControl protocols, and soon Apple HomeKit and Control4 as well.
-And yes, they want to support Nest, too.
+Like the Nest Protect, the Halo also worked as a smart home hub, so it could send alerts to you when you were not home.
+At launch, the Halo worked with the ZigBee, Iris, and iControl protocols, with plans to add Apple HomeKit and Control4 as well.
+And yes, they intended to support Nest, too.

-Like the Nest Protect, the Halo also uses a built-in speaker to pronounce alarms, and has color-coded lights as well: pulsing blue means weather alert, pulsing red means smoke or carbon monoxide.
-You can even use the LEDs as a night light, if you want.
+Like the Nest Protect, the Halo also used a built-in speaker to pronounce alarms, and had color-coded lights as well: Pulsing blue meant weather alert, pulsing red meant smoke or carbon monoxide.
+You could even use the LEDs as a nightlight if you wanted.